Why register a domain name?

 Prices for other countries are available upon application.

-All prices include GST and are in Australian dollars.
+All prices include GST, are in Australian dollars, are subject to change without notice.

 What type of domain name would be best?